i40-Tools/RAMIOntology/README.md

 # RAMIOntology
 Repository containing the developing of the RAMI vocabulary.

 The Reference Architecture Model Industry 4.0 that was developed by the [**`Platform Industry 4.0`**](https://www.plattform-i40.de/PI40/Navigation/DE/Home/home.html) is a three-dimensional map showing how to approach the issue of Industry 4.0 in a structured manner.
 RAMI ensures that all participants involved in Industry 4.0 discussions understand each other.
-The concept of the RAMI is based on data.
+The concept of the RAMI is based on data and is closely associated with the Industrial Data Space (IDS).

 The main question is: *Who provides the data for intepretation?* It is the "digital-twin" of each asset.
 The official name for this is **Asset-Administration-Shell** (AAS).
-The AAS provides organizations the opportunity to share data and exchange it in "value chains".
+The AAS provides organizations the opportunity to share data and exchange it in "value chains"/"value networks".

 ![example](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ0v_gGsBH7qGsdDBYS_z-OuqsvYXvjgImxHlZLQZ_Rv6oCtdqjYQ "AAS example")